 While strenuous and steep, the hike to the top of the volcano is just 9 km long and offers stunning views that are the perfect excuse to stop for a photo and catch your breath.

-Even better, a guided hiking tour can get you to the top of Mount Longonot in about five hours.
+Even better, a guided hiking tour from Nairobi can get you to the top of Mount Longonot in about five hours.
 Join a small group or book a private tour and let your expert guide take you through scenic stops as you begin the ascent.

 You’ll start as early as 6am to avoid the peak heat of the day and enjoy amazing views over the Great African Rift Valley when you reach the top.
 Some tours will add a trip to Lake Naivasha at the end of the day before you return to Nairobi.

-24 – Admire the views from the Kenyatta International Conference Centre
+25 – Admire the views from the Kenyatta International Conference Centre

 Although there are taller buildings in Nairobi, none of them beat the amazing views you’ll get from the top of the Kenyatta International Convention Centre (KICC).